 There are so many clever ways to achieve press coverage for your startup, but an integral part is working smart too as Mack says, “You have to work intelligently as well, so it’s not just working extremely hard, which is a must, but also being smart with how you work and knowing how to manage time as well as prioritize.”

 As you work smart and hard towards creating publicity for your startup, learn from the mistakes that you make on your way.
 Learn from the positives too.
-To reduce the chances of making mistakes, find out about growth hacking public relations and grab as much knowledge as possible before setting out your PR strategy.
+To reduce the chances of making mistakes.
+Find out about growth hacking public relations and grab as much knowledge as possible before setting out your PR strategy.

 “There is so much that we can do, and so much that we can learn with experience.
 Working hard is the first step towards achieving our goals,” he emphasizes.

-ONE Championship does not currently struggle to with public relations.
+ONE Championship does not currently struggle with public relations.
 However, like any young company when Mack first started reaching out to the media, it was extremely hard.
 He says of the experience, “In the beginning, nobody even knew what mixed martial arts was.
 We were always making quick phone calls because people were hanging upon us before we even had the chance to speak.
 It was definitely hard when we first started out.”

 In a somewhat encouraging statement, he continues, “It was definitely very difficult in the beginning.
 Virtually no one took my calls.
 I woke up every morning at 4:30 because I had to cater to different time zones and spent the first few years getting rejected at least 25 times before at least one media gave me an opportunity.
 It was hard, but once the opportunities started to roll in, it worked out very well.”

-Many times startups give up quite first if they don’t successfully land any press coverage.
 They decide to hire large public relations firms and end up paying lots of money for media coverage that isn’t guaranteed.
 Mack didn’t need to hire large public relations agencies to scale ONE Championship.
 He runs a team of public relations people at the company just like the beginning, without any PR agency.
 However, the secret to getting media coverage at the very beginning was in something bigger.

 “As mentioned before, in Asia, fans care more than just the fighting and the competition.
-They want to hear the human stories.
+They want to hear human stories.
 They want to be inspired by stories of bravery and courage.
 We gave fans a peek into the lives of our athletes and what makes them who they are as warriors, as citizens of the world.
 By allowing an inside look, building our local Asian martial arts heroes, we inspired fans all across the region.”

 The Power of Public Relations